Product structures in Floer theory for Lagrangian cobordisms: Moduli spaces

 \subsection{Compactness}

 When transversality holds, i.e. when the almost complex structure is regular for moduli spaces, these are smooth manifolds which are not necessarily compact.
 However, they admit a compactification in the sense of Gromov (\cite{Gr}), by adding broken curves called \textit{pseudo-holomorphic buildings}.
 Compactness results together with transversality results imply that the compactification of a moduli space is a compact manifold whose boundary components are in bijection with pseudo-holomorphic buildings arising as degeneration of pseudo-holomorphic curves in the moduli space.
+We recall below the definition of pseudo-holomorphic buildings whose components are pseudo-holomorphic disks with boundary on Lagrangian cobordisms with cylindrical ends (see \cite{BEHWZ} and \cite{Abbas}).